-Date instances inherit properties from the Date prototype object and have a [[NativeBrand]] internal whose value is NativeDate.
-Date instances also have a [[PrimitiveValue]] internal property.

-The [[PrimitiveValue]] internal property is time value represented by this Date object.
+Date instances are ordinary objects that inherit properties from the Date prototype object.
+Date instances also have a [[DateValue]] internal data property.
+The [[DateValue]] internal data property is the time value represented by this Date object.

 15.10 RegExp (Regular Expression) Objects